Research Projects

 Smart Hospital using Edge Computing and Machine Learning Framework with Multi-modal Ambient, Mobile, and Wearable Sensors

-Low-cost, Passive, and Continuous Patient Monitoring System Using Artificial Intelligence, Distributed Multi-view Camera System, and Wearables.
+Low-cost, Passive, and Continuous Patient Monitoring System Using Artificial Intelligence, Distributed Multi-view Camera System, and Wearables

 Neurological disorders, like Alzhemer’s Disease or related dementia (ADRD), can influence an individual’s mobility and social interactions, offering insights into disease progression.
 Yet, accurately measuring intricate movements and social interactions in real-world settings is challenging, making clinicians rely on retrospective surveys.
 Addressing this challenge, I’ve introduced a cost-effective, passive, continuous patient-monitoring system capable of quantifying patients’ social behaviors and movements within therapeutic facilities spanning 18,000 sqft.
 This system integrates multiple edge computing devices, combined with AI, cameras, and wearable sensors, to localize, track, and identify group activities.
 Specifically, it’s applied to quantify Mild Cognitive Impairment (MCI), a preceding condition of ADRD.
 With minimal modification to the existing infrastructure, this system can transform standard therapeutic areas into smart environments that can evaluate conditions linked to neurological disorders at a low cost.